yaronn/wopr/misc/more.md

 A markup language for building rich terminal reports, presentations and infographics.

 Generate reports using any language.
 View reports locally or remotely via curl.
+Use [blessed](https://github.com/chjj/blessed) and [blessed-contrib](https://github.com/yaronn/blessed-contrib) widgets.

 **Contributors:**